 The weeping willow Bonsai is both graceful and beautiful.
 Its delicate branches form pleasing lines and arches that are most conducive to the art of Bonsai.
-Maintenance of the weeping willow Bonsai, however, is not for the faint of heart.
+Maintenance of the willow Bonsai, however, is not for the faint of heart.
 Weeping willows are fast growers and will require a high level of attention.
 These beauties require a lot of pruning and water, which can be excellent practice for a beginner, but not necessarily the best idea for your first Bonsai.
 They are also ideal for someone who has been practising bonsai for many years.
-Although a weeping willow Bonsai can be a lot of work, they are among the most beautiful bonsai, and worth the effort.
+Although a weeping willow can be a lot of work, they are among the most beautiful bonsai, and worth the effort.

-The weeping willow Bonsai should be placed in an outdoor area that receives abundant sunlight, but preferably not too much direct sunlight.
+The willow Bonsai should be placed in an outdoor area that receives abundant sunlight, but preferably not too much direct sunlight.
 The leaves of the weeping willow can be susceptible to burning if let in too much direct sunlight.
-The weeping willow Bonsai prefers warm temperatures and humidity, and should not be exposed to frost or freezing temperatures.
+The weeping willow prefers warm temperatures and humidity, and should not be exposed to frost or freezing temperatures.
 The branches of the weeping willow can be brittle and delicate, therefore, they should not be placed in a windy area.
 The tree should not be placed near bamboo or maple trees, but can be placed near other decorative elements, such as a Zen garden or stepping stones.

-The weeping willow Bonsai is a thirsty little tree.
+The weeping willow is a thirsty little tree.
 It should be watered frequently, as soon as the soil feels dry.
 You should not go more than two weeks without watering the weeping willow, but it is also critical not to over water.
 There should be adequate drainage.
 You may also keep it in a humidity tray all year.
 Weeping willows require a lot of water year round (most in the summer, least in the winter when the tree is dormant).

 Pruning is one of the most important steps for keeping your weeping willow Bonsai beautiful.
 Weeping willows grow very quickly and require constant pruning.
 You will also need to cut growth back to the main branch every fall.